nrminor/checkle/README.md

 # checkle: Extremely fast checksum runner for arbitrarily large batches of files
+It checks so fast it will make you chuckle.

 `checkle` has the following goals:
 1. Find all recently transferred files based on a set of file attribute filters